• Skip to main content

 To store: Store up to 5 days in a sealed container in the fridge.

-To freeze: Make a bigger batch of rice and store in the freezer for up to 3 months.
+To freeze: Make a bigger batch of rice and store it in the freezer for up to 3 months.

 To reheat: Thaw and reheat in a saucepan.
 Add a few drops of water if it's dry.